“They say he has autism.”

 - “Tickles?”: Not so much a question as a demand for the immediate provision of sensory input via rigorous bear hugs and tickling to the extremities.

 - “Moke!”: A request for sustenance, usually of the dairy persuasion, but also including poultry distributed in nugget form.

 - “Woo-hoo!”: It’s on.

 He developed these expressions as we scrambled to find the best therapies and tools to help him.
-They let us know that despite our concerns, he was going on with his happy little life, finding his own ways to let us know what he needed.
+The professionals let us know that despite our concerns, our son was going on with his happy little life, finding his own ways to let us know what he needed.

 Our son has made — and continues to make — great strides in communicating since those early days.
 But these attempts at communication served as signs of another term, one more important than all those found in online resources or medical journals: